darash-desai/evolver/README.md

 ## `experiment.{stage}.end`

 Object specifying the end condition(s) for the stage for a given vial.
-End conditions can be triggered based on OD, time, or temperature.
-Multiple triggers can be defined and assessed as either an OR (default) or AND condition.
+End conditions are based on trigger objects, where multile triggers will be assessed as either an OR (default) or AND condition.

-### Example
+### Example: End after Duration

-The following example defines and end conditon that is triggered by either 1) a plateau of the OD at a value of OD 2 over 10 min with a tolerance of ±OD 0.1, or 2) a time of 24 hrs for a given vial.
-Once either of these conditions are triggered, a delay of 10 min is added before the stage is terminated.
+Ends the stage after a time of 1440 min (24 hrs).

 ```
 experiment: